jomariediaz05/npm-proxy-config/README.md

-# npm-proxy-config
+# proxy-config
-NPM Configuration for Network Proxy for a Corporate Network
+Proxy Configuration for Corporate Networks for NPM and GIT